truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringS3.md

 ---
 title: "Configuring S3"
-description: "How to start a local S3 service on TrueNAS"
+description: "This article provides information on how to start a local S3 service on your TrueNAS."
 weight: 100
 aliases: /core/services/s3/
 tags: